July 5, 2026

 NPS measures overall relationship strength.
 It answers: "Do customers see us as part of their future?"
 This helps you build the customer success strategy that drives long-term growth.

 Smart small businesses don't choose between them.
-They use both strategically as part of their customer success playbook.
+They use all three strategically as part of their customer success strategy.

 Start with CSAT to identify and fix friction points quickly.
+Add CES to catch high-effort experiences before they become churn.
 Use NPS to track whether those improvements actually build stronger relationships over time.
 This approach helps you understand how to prevent churn before it happens.

 When speed matters: CSAT implementation